quanteda/tutorials.quanteda.io/content/machine-learning/nb.markdown

 {{% /notice %}}

 {{% notice info %}}
-If you want to learn more about naive Bayes classifier, see [Chapter 6](https://web.stanford.edu/~jurafsky/slp3/6.pdf) of Jurafsky and Martin (2017).
+If you want to learn more about Naive Bayes classification, see [Chapter 6](https://web.stanford.edu/~jurafsky/slp3/6.pdf) of Jurafsky and Martin (2017).
 {{% /notice%}}